akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 # Stock-synthesis-toolbox-for-ICES-benchmarks
-Code and scripts for ICES stock synthesis benchmarked models
+Code and scripts for ICES stock synthesis benchmark models

 1. Run script (1.
 Ensemble_grid_Northern Seabass_example.R) for creating the models grid diagnostic table (1.
 Ensemble_grid_Northern Seabass_example.R); it creates the diags table and some plots of the next script
 2. Run script (2.
 Diags_Compare_refruns_lobster3a example.Rmd) for presenting and comparing the different models of the grid